 Applying for Opportunities

 Preparing for a search, whether it’s for an internship, summer job, or job after graduation, takes time and effort.
-We recommend taking your search step by step.
+We recommend being intellectually and professionally agile.

 Step One: Target Your Research!